Visiting Austria at Christmas is a special experience. Much like its neighbour Germany, Austria is world-famous for having rich festive traditions.

 In this small, medieval town, you’ll find Feldkirch Christmas Market, of the prettiest Weihnachtsmarkts in Austria.
 There’s a stronger focus on sentiment than sales when you visit the stalls lined along the cobbled streets of the listed city centre.

-It’s a little less touristy than other places but still only a stone’s throw from the Alps and Lake Constance, plus the Marktgasse is particularly photogenic at Christmas time.
+It’s a little less touristy than other places but still only a stone’s throw from the Alps and Lake Constance, plus the Marktgasse is even more perfect for a photograph at Christmas time.

 Linz: Indulge your sweet tooth